PinaXDbioinfo/bioinformatic_tools/ScriptsBayesTraits/README.md

 ScriptsBayesTraits is a tool designed to simplify the creation of BayesTraits scripts for ancestral state reconstruction of quantitative traits.
 Its key feature is the ability to define uniform priors objectively, based on maximum likelihood estimations, rather than setting them arbitrarily.
-Additionally, the program generates scripts for each internal node of the phylogenetic tree, making it easier to select which nodes you want to reconstruct.
-This avoids the tedious process in BayesTraits where you must manually specify the descendants of a node to perform inference.

 Working with BayesTraits can be powerful, but let’s be honest—it often feels tedious when it comes to setting up scripts, defining priors, and specifying which internal nodes to reconstruct.
 ScriptsBayesTraits automates all of that for you.
 This tool doesn’t just generate BayesTraits scripts—it does the heavy thinking beforehand: